Mine yOur owN Anatomy: Revisiting Medical Image Segmentation with Extremely Limited Labels: Mine yOur owN Anatomy ( )

 where $\hat{\y}_q$ is the $c^\text{th}$-class pseudo-label corresponding to $\rr_q$, and $\delta_\theta$ is the user-defined threshold.
 For further improvement in long-tail scenarios, we construct a class-aware memory bank \cite{he2020momentum} to store a fixed number of negative samples per class $c$.

-\myparagraph{Consistency.} The proposed ACF is designed to address {\em{imbalanced}} issues, but {\em{anatomical consistency}} remains to be weak in the long-tail medical image setting since medical segmentation should be robust to different tissue types which show different anatomical variations.
-As shown in Figure \ref{fig:eqv_loss}, we hence construct a random image transformation $\mathcal{T}$ and define the equivariance loss on both labeled and unlabeled data by measuring the feature consistency distance between each original segmentation map and the segmentation map generated from the transformed image:
+\myparagraph{Consistency.} The proposed ACF is designed to address {\em{imbalanced}} issues, but {\em{anatomical consistency}} remains to be weak in the long-tail medical image setting since medical segmentation should be robust to different tissue types which show different anatomical variations. {Our goal is to train a model to yield segments that adhere to anatomical, geometric and equivariance constraints in an unsupervised manner.} As shown in Figure \ref{fig:eqv_loss}, we hence construct a random image transformation $\mathcal{T}$ and define the equivariance loss on both labeled and unlabeled data by measuring the feature consistency distance between each original segmentation map and the segmentation map generated from the transformed image:

 Here we define $\mathcal{T}$ on both the input image $\x$ and $\mathcal{F}_{\theta}(\x)$, via the random transformations (\ie, affine, intensity, and photo-metric augmentations), since the model should learn to be robust and invariant to these transformations.